Reece-Smith/HTML_and_CSS/README.md

 This is a mock technical documentation page.
 To get this page to run properly you'll need all of the contents of the "Technical_Documentation_page" directory.
 Make sure you don't take any of the files out of their directories as this will ruin the HTML links.

+## Product Landing page

+This is a mock product landing page for an artist.
+To get this page to run properly you'll need all of the contents of the "product_landing_page" directory.
+Make sure you don't take any of the files out of their directories as this will ruin the HTML links.

 ## Authors